British Grandparents Celebrate Lottery Win With A Cup Of Tea Before Going To Bed

 Most people hope they will someday win the lottery, and have a plan for how they will celebrate their sudden windfall and what they will be spending their money on.
 But most people’s immediate reaction would to be to enjoy a quiet cup of tea and then head straight to bed.

-That was the reaction of Northern Irish grandparents Frances and Patrick Connolly from County Armagh when they got to ring in the new year with the news that they had won a whopping £115 million (approximately $146 million)in the EuroMillions jackpot, according to a report by Unilad.
+That was the reaction of Northern Irish grandparents Frances and Patrick Connolly, from County Armagh, when they got to ring in the new year with the news that they had won a whopping £115 million (approximately $146 million) in the EuroMillions jackpot, according to a report by Unilad.

-The couple discovered their incredible win on New Year’s Day, who had bought a Lucky Dip online without expecting anything to come of it.
+The couple discovered their incredible win on New Year’s Day.
+They had bought a Lucky Dip online without expecting anything to come of it.
 After the winning numbers were released, they were shocked to discover that it matched their ticket almost perfectly, even going so far as to double check on several different websites that the numbers were correct.

 The couple’s ticket matched five numbers in the EuroMillions draw, and also two of the Lucky Stars numbers.